sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/README.md

 ## Information that doesn't belong here

-While there is bound to be overlap, adhoc evidence such as myths or frozen animals belong NOT HERE, but in the folder `2-ADHOC-EVIDENCE`.
+Do NOT put historical or physical evidence of the ECDO in here.
+You can still reference it in your analysis; just put it in `ADHOC-EVIDENCE` and add a link to it.

-Additionally, anecdotal evidence about the impending rotation, and predictions about it, belong NOT HERE, but in `3-MONITORING-PRESENT-ROTATION`.
+Anecdotal evidence about the impending rotation, and predictions about it, belong not here, but in `MONITORING-PRESENT-ROTATION`.
+Backlink it if you wish to refer to it in `ecdo-frequency` analysis.

 ## TODO